 Problems With First Study

 The biggest problem with the study is that it was in high risk patients.
-This is done in many medical studies so enough adverse events can occur to make the findings significant.
+This is done in many medical studies.
+In those studies, it is done so enough adverse events can occur to make the findings significant.
 This is a valid method for determining how to medically manage high risk patients.
 It is not valid for studies of prevention.
 The object of prevention studies is to find what can allow people to avoid becoming a high risk patient.

 The protein in the urine indicates some degree of kidney disease.
 The low sodium group had more participants with very poor kidney function.
 The high sodium group had some participants with kidney disease, but kidney function was better than in the low sodium group.